 Your first full day in Iceland will take you to explore the most famous sightseeing trail in the country, the Golden Circle.

-Joining a snorkelling tour here will allow you to take advantage of a truly once in a lifetime opportunity.
+Joining a snorkeling tour here will allow you to take advantage of a truly once-in-a-lifetime opportunity.
 Nearby, the immaculate crystal clear waters of the Silfra fissure will enable you to snorkel directly in this otherworldly void between 2 continents.
-The waters are so clear that guests frequently recount the ability to see nearly 100m in front of them at any part in the fissure.
+The waters are so clear that guests frequently recount the ability to see nearly 328 ft (100 m) in front of them at any part in the fissure.

 Your next stop is the strange and delightful Geysir geothermal area.
-Known for its variety of steaming vents, bubbling hot pots and spouting geyser, these natural hot springs are a must for travellers to Iceland.
-You’ll find most visitors surrounding the powerful hot spring named Strokkur, which will erupt boiling water up to nearly 40m every 5-10 minutes, giving you plenty of time to get the perfect shot.
+Known for their variety of steaming vents, bubbling hot pots, and spouting geyser, these natural hot springs are a must for travelers to Iceland.
+You'll find most visitors surrounding the powerful hot spring named Strokkur, which will erupt boiling water up to nearly 40m every 5-10 minutes, giving you plenty of time to get the perfect shot.

 Your last stop of the Golden Circle will take you to the incredibly powerful Gullfoss waterfall.
-This gigantic waterfall is fed by the meltwater of the nearby glacier Langjokull down the Hvita River, before plummeting 32m (105 ft) over 2 cascading steps into the deep cavern below.
-The sheer magnitude and sound of the falls will stimulate your senses, and if you’re lucky you might even catch a glimpse of a rainbow protruding down through the mist at the top of the waterfall.
+This gigantic waterfall is fed by the meltwater of the nearby glacier Langjokull down the Hvita River before plummeting 105 ft (32m) over two cascading steps into the deep cavern below.
+The sheer magnitude and sound of the falls will stimulate your senses, and if you're lucky, you might even catch a glimpse of a rainbow protruding down through the mist at the top of the waterfall.

-If you’re keen on taking an opportunity to try your hand at snowmobiling, you can join a tour from the Gullfoss visitor centre.
-Once your guide has kitted you up and given a safety briefing you’ll head straight for the top of the nearby Langjokull glacier.
-Once at the top, you’ll zoom across the snowy tundra gazing around at the magnificent mountain peaks surrounding you.
+If you're keen on taking an opportunity to try your hand at snowmobiling, you can join a tour from the Gullfoss visitor center.
+Once your guide has kitted you up and given a safety briefing, you'll head straight for the top of the nearby Langjokull glacier.
+Once at the top, you'll zoom across the snowy tundra, gazing around at the magnificent mountain peaks surrounding you.

 After your day of adventure, you'll rest up for the night in your accommodation at the nearby village of Hvolsvollur.